5.1-magnitude quake hits North Carolina; no damage reported

 It was the largest earthquake to hit the state since 1916, when a magnitude 5.5 quake occurred near Skyland, the weather service said.

-The US Geological Service (USGS) said the quake's epicentre was about 2.5 miles (four kilometers) south-east of Sparta, just south of the Virginia-North Carolina border.
+The US Geological Service said the quake's epicentre was about 2.5 miles (four kilometres) southeast of Sparta, just south of the Virginia-North Carolina border.
 The USGS said the population in the affected region resides in structures “that are resistant to earthquake shaking, though vulnerable structures exist”.

 The quake was felt in nearby states including Virginia, South Carolina and Tennessee.